idamoltke/LocalNgsRelate/README.md

 |   5   |  6    | "NA19451" | "NA19452"       | First cousins |
 |   3   |  4    | "NA19331" | "NA19334"       | Full siblings |

+As an example of a pair of unrelated individuals you can e.g. use NA19027 and NA19313, so the samples with index 0 and 2.
 For a description of how this dataset was made see "Making input data" below.

 ## Output format
 Successfully running the program should lead to 3 output files and if run the program with "–o exampleoutput" these will be called